-Leveraging Your MBA for Career Growth While You Study
+How to Grow Your Career While You Study The MBA

 The MBA remains the most popular postgraduate business degree and most versatile of its kind, chosen by professionals at all levels and, increasingly, across all sectors.
 There are many reasons as to why it’s so popular: from its holistic curriculum and practical learning opportunities to the skills developed and refined throughout the MBA, and the networks students build.

 Regardless of whether a student is motivated to study the MBA with a particular career outcome in mind, or they’re looking to sharpen their professional skill set and update their business knowledge, each subject gets them one step closer to achieving their goals.

 MBAs like the AIB MBA are tailored to help graduates achieve their career goals, but that doesn’t mean students have to wait to complete the degree for their career to benefit from it.
 MBA students regularly experience career progression while undertaking the program as they leverage their learning and the reputation of the degree.

 In fact, in the 2020 AIB Alumni Insights Survey, one in four of AIB graduates shared that they received a salary increase while they were studying the degree, indicating the value MBA students have and will continue to have upon graduation.